Brightify/Reactant/docs/reactant-ui/introduction.md

 By default, the name of the file is used as the type name.
 However, you can override this behavior.
 To do so, add `type` attribute to the `Component` element with the name of your desired type.

-You might want to create all `.ui.xml` at once before writing their Swift counterparts (especially if you use [Live Reload][live-reload]).
+You might want to create all `.ui.xml` at once before writing their Swift counterparts (especially if you use [Live Reload](./live-reload.md)).
 Unfortunately, Reactant UI in its current version doesn't scan your Swift files for existing types and generates Swift extensions for every `.ui.xml` in your project.
 If you don't have matching classes, you'll get compile errors.
 The current workaround is setting a value of `anonymous` attribute to `true` on the `Component` element.
 Reactant UI then generates an empty class which you can then use in your code.
 Later on you would replace it with your own class and remove the `anonymous` attribute.

 ```xml
 <?xml version="1.0" encoding="UTF-8" ?>